codacy/codacy-rubocop/docs/description/Rails_DurationArithmetic.md

-This cop checks if a duration is added to or subtracted from `Time.current`.
+Checks if a duration is added to or subtracted from `Time.current`.

 # Examples